Checkpoint: Speak No Evil, Hear No Evil, Think No Evil

 The British journalist Douglas Murray summed up the sad state of affairs as being: “Instead of ‘I disagree with what you say but I’ll defend to the death your right to say it.’
 It’s ‘I disagree with you so shut up.’”
 As the society becomes more demographically pluralistic, the ‘regressive left’ have decided the path to harmony is the absence of debate.
 However, the exact opposite is the preferable course; the more voices, the more testing of opinions against each other, the better the likelihood of advancing on superior and no doubt amalgamated ideas.

 Censorship however, ensures a pressure cooker scenario, whereby speech, whether it’s hateful or not, is eventually pressured to burst out elsewhere, typically in violence.
 The absence of free speech is a more violent prospect than the presence of it.
 A liberal pluralist society should have no trouble weighing the shallow opinions of someone like Coulter, and finding them wanting.
-It’s seemingly the fear of thinking past the first opinion they were given, a trait shared by both the ‘regressive left’, and the ‘customary right,’ that serves to reinforce their own imagined self-importance and perpetuate the continual relapse of American society.
+Comedy Central demonstrated the ease of this with its Roast of Rob Lowe, where Coulter was ripped apart by comedic crocodiles who feed solely off bad ideas.
+Seemingly, it's the fear of thinking past the first opinion these people were given, a trait shared by both the ‘regressive left’, and the ‘customary right,’ that serves to reinforce their own imagined self-importance and perpetuate the continual relapse of American society.

 Part of the problem, at least on university campuses, is that a good portion of the student body doesn’t possess the intellectual curiosity and therefore capacity to be there.
 This was most shrilly evident at Yale University in 2015 when a student, in what could only be described as an infantile tantrum, impudently screamed at an over-courteous professor that his job was to “create a home” for the students, and make them feel “comfortable.”
 Comfort is the antithesis of what the university experience should be.
 A university is a place of challenge.
 It asks you: “What are your ideas?” because “here is everybody else’s, including many that have been continuously tested for millennia.”
 The collision of ideas in the arena of argument is not comfortable, but it is the source of social progress, and it is the purpose of university.